josmar-crwdstffng/angular/aio/content/guide/component-interaction.md

 These methods access the injected timer component directly.

 The `ngAfterViewInit()` lifecycle hook is an important wrinkle.
-The timer component isn't available until *after* Angular displays the parent view.
+The timer component is not available until *after* Angular displays the parent view.
 So it displays `0` seconds initially.

 Then Angular calls the `ngAfterViewInit` lifecycle hook at which time it is *too late* to update the parent view's display of the countdown seconds.